RaymondSoun/millenium-falcon-challenge-front/README.md

 $ docker run -p 3000:3000 raymond93/millenium-falcon-challenge-front
 ```

-You should now be able to acces the link [http://localhost:3000](http://localhost:3000)
+You should now be able to access the link [http://localhost:3000](http://localhost:3000) and use the app.

 ## Project Setup